 Led by Moki son of Tuāhiriri, Ngāi Tahu initially won control of Te Waipounamu as far south as Waihora (Lake Ellesmere) and Tawera (Torlesse Range).
-Leading chiefs took control by establishing pā: Te Ruahikihiki at Taumutu; Makō at Wairewa; Te Rakiwhakaputa at Whakaraupō (Rāpaki) and Turakautahi at Rakahuri (naming his pā Kai-a-poi).
+Leading chiefs took control by establishing pā: Te Ruahikihiki at Taumutu; Makō at Wairewa; Te Rakiwhakaputa at Whakaraupō (Rāpaki) and Turākautahi at Rakahuri (naming his pā Kai-a-poi).

-Kaiapoi pā became a busy trading post and stronghold for Ngāi Tūāhuriri.
+Kaiapoi Pā became a busy trading post and stronghold for Ngāi Tūāhuriri.
 Later a section of Ngāi Tūāhuriri moved westward and wrest control of the sources of pounamu from Ngāti Wairangi; establishing Poutini Ngāi Tahu.
-Further south from the established rohe or territory of Ngāi Tūāhuriri, the boundaries between Ngāi Tahu, Ngāti Mamoe and Waitaha became blurred through successive southward migrations and intermarriage.
+Further south from the established rohe or territory of Ngāi Tūāhuriri, the boundaries between Ngāi Tahu, Ngāti Māmoe and Waitaha became blurred through successive southward migrations and intermarriage.

 The people of Te Taumutu Rūnanga descend from the tupuna or ancestor, Te Ruahikihiki and his son Moki (II) who settled at Taumutu in the seventeenth century.
 Te Ruahikihiki moved from Akaroa Harbour to Taumutu on the southern shores of Te Waihora/Lake Ellesmere.
-Te Ruahikihiki settled at the pā, Orariki, which is where the present day Hone Wetere church and hapū urupā are located.
-Moki (II) established his pā site nearby at Taumutu, on the site where the present Ngāti Moki marae is located, near the south-western edge of Te Waihora/Lake Ellesmere.
+Te Ruahikihiki established a pā called Orariki, which is where the present day Hone Wetere church and hapū urupā are located.
+Moki (II) established his pā site nearby, on the site where the present Ngāti Moki marae is located.
 In 1891 a wharenui, named Moki, was opened on the site of the original historic Pā o Moki.